Matthew-D-Johnston/js225/js229_study_guide.md

 * Objects can use their properties to define state and behavior.
 * Objects:
   - organize related data and code together.
-  - are useful whe a program needs more than one instance of something.
+  - are useful when a program needs more than one instance of something.
   - become more useful as the codebase size increases.

 ##### Object Oriented Programming